Getting Started

 Experience the Features

-Tritium is a word processor built for lawyers.
+Tritium is a drafting environment built for lawyers.
 Fire it up to experience features built for transactional lawyers.

 - Multi-document library: Open a folder with